dita-ot/website/features.md

 * **OpenDocument** -
          ODT is a document format based on the ODF standard, for use with tools like Open Office.
-Support for ODT was added in DITA-OT 1.5.2.

 * **Rich Text Format** -
          RTF output is supported for basic content, but complex